dpt/davespace.co.uk/src/blog/20150131-branchless-sequences.md

 gcc -O2 -Wall -Wno-unused-variable -MMD -I. -DINC=\"test.frag.c\" -DOFILE=\"test.out\" -o aha aha.o simulator.o
 ```

-We invoke aha with the number of Aha instructions to use.
-For our first attempt let's see if there are any programs which can calculate our illustrative operation in three Aha instructions:
+We invoke Aha with the length of instruction sequence to trial.
+For our first attempt let's see if there are any programs which can calculate our illustrative operation in three Aha operations:

 ```
 $ ./aha 3